fan2/mkdocs/docs/blog/posts/c/c-pointer-validity.md

 > TAKEAWAY 11.14: Don't use `NULL`.

 `NULL` hides more than it clarifies.
 Either use `0` or, if you really want to emphasize that the value is a pointer, use the magic token sequence `(void*)0` directly.
+For example, POSIX requires `NULL` to be defined as an integer constant expression with the value ​`0`​ cast to `void*`.

 ## Wild pointers